The One Where Ross Got High: Plot

-Monica, preparing the Thanksgiving Day dinner, receives a phone call from her parents, who are planning to join them.
+Monica, preparing the group's Thanksgiving Day dinner, receives a phone call from her and Ross's parents Jack and Judy, who are planning to join them.
 Chandler is astonished to discover that she has not told them yet that he has moved in with her: she has avoided it because they do not like him.
 Chandler promises to win them over as best he can.
-Joey's new roommate, Janine, invites Joey and Ross to celebrate Thanksgiving with her friends, most of whom are attractive female dancers like her.
-Monica refuses to let them go, as they had earlier promised to spend Thanksgiving in her apartment, and Joey mopes around the apartment for the rest of the episode.
+Joey's new roommate, Janine, invites him and Ross to celebrate Thanksgiving with her friends, most of whom are attractive female dancers like her.
+Monica refuses to let them go, as they had earlier promised to spend Thanksgiving in her apartment, and Joey mopes around the apartment for the rest of the evening.

-When the Gellers arrive, Phoebe is disturbed to discover she has a crush on Monica's father, Jack.
-She dreamed about him several days ago and has just had him walk into her life.
-Chandler's attempts to charm Jack and Judy are less than effective, but Ross figures out the source of their dismay when Judy sneaks in a comment that Chandler is probably stoned again.
+When Jack and Judy arrive, Phoebe is disturbed to discover she has a crush on Jack after a dream she had about him several days ago.
+Chandler's attempts to charm Jack and Judy fall flat, but Ross figures out the source of their dismay when Judy sneaks in a comment that Chandler is probably stoned again.
 During his college years, Ross once tried marijuana; when his parents walked in on him, he claimed that Chandler had been smoking, and had just jumped out the window.
-Chandler and Monica demand he set the situation right, but he keeps ducking out of it for most of the episode.
+Chandler and Monica demand he set the situation right, but he keeps avoiding it for most of the evening.